Paul Paillole

 Former French secret service chief Paul Paillole was born in the Breton town of Rennes on 18 November 1905.
 He died on 15 October, 2002 in the Bichat hospital in Paris.
-He is remembered essentially for his role, which was the foundation for the arrest of German intelligence agents in France after the defeat of 1940 but his activity during this period has been the subject of controversy.
+He is remembered essentially for his role, which was the foundation for the arrest of German intelligence agents in France after the defeat of 1940 Head of counter-espionage for the Armistice Army, he joined the Allies after the invasion of the Free Zone.
+Appointed director of military security in Algiers by General Giraud, he was privy to the preparations for the Normandy and Provence landings by General Eisenhower's headquarters.